Travinkel/belsign-photo-doc/docs/architecture/photo_data_access_adapter_changes.md

 ### 2. Created PhotoDataAccessAdapter

-The `PhotoDataAccessAdapter` class was created in the `com.belman.repository.persistence` package to implement the `PhotoDataAccess` interface and adapt the existing `PhotoRepository`.
+The `PhotoDataAccessAdapter` class was created in the `com.belman.dataaccess.persistence` package to implement the `PhotoDataAccess` interface and adapt the existing `PhotoRepository`.
 This adapter follows the Adapter pattern, delegating all method calls to the underlying repository.

 ```java
 public class PhotoDataAccessAdapter implements PhotoDataAccess {